pbrisbin/vim-alt-ctags/README.md

 ## Settings

-`b:ctags_file` is the file path which alt-ctags will remove before running your ctags command to recreate it.
+`b:ctags_file` is the path which alt-ctags will commit the updated tags file to.

 For this to be useful, that file will need to be included in the `tags` setting in vim proper.
-Luckily alt-ctags defaults this value to "tags" which is included in vim's default of "./tags,tags", so it should Just Work.
+Luckily, alt-ctags defaults this value to "tags" which is included in vim's default of "./tags,tags", so it should Just Work.